Small to Mid-Size Companies:

 What about payroll?

 You may want an integrated package that also includes payroll.
 If you have an existing payroll provider or in-house system, an HRIS may be able to interface to it using an import and export function.
-(You may also want to look into whether your existing payroll system already includes an HRIS.
-Make sure you examine the functionality of the HRIS system, as some payroll companies offer a very feature-thin HR module.)
+(You may also want to look into whether your existing payroll system already includes an HR module.
+Make sure you examine the functionality of the HR system, as some payroll companies offer a very feature-thin HR module.)

 Scale up your HRIS over time

-Another possibility is to scale up your HRIS system over time.
+Another possibility is to scale up your HR information system over time.
 Purchase the core HRIS today and then add-on features later as your budget allows.
 This way you are not sacrificing the system you ultimately want for the reality of what you can afford today.

 Article by HRnetSource